marvinlabs/customer-area/readme.txt

 * New: support for ACF v5.8.3 (Warning: Older versions are not anymore compatible with our ACF Integration add-on)
 * New: allow "My private contents" to also display "authored by" contents on dashboard and pages such as "My files", "My pages", etc...
-* New: filter 'cuar/core/page/query-allow-authored-by' set to 'true' by default to allow contents "authored by" to be displayed on private content pages listings
+* New: filter 'cuar/core/page/query-disable-authored-by' set to 'true' by default to disable contents "authored by" to be displayed on private content pages listings
+* New: filter 'cuar/core/page/query-disable-authored-by?post_type=' to prevent "authored by" contents to be displayed on specific private pages listings
 * Fix: url profile field that could not be used
 * Fix: filter 'nav_menu_link_attributes' parameters that could throw PHP errors on some themes
 * Fix: php warning showing up on contact form 7 admin page